 Anything you directly analyze or use as first-hand evidence can be a primary source, including qualitative or quantitative data that you collected yourself.

-APA is a publication manual widely used by professionals, researchers and students in the social and behavioural sciences, including fields like education, psychology, and business.
+APA format is widely used by professionals, researchers, and students in the social and behavioral sciences, including fields like education, psychology, and business.

-Be sure to check the guidelines of your university or the journal you want to be published in before applying APA format.
+Be sure to check the guidelines of your university or the journal you want to be published in to double-check which style you should be using.

 If you’ve correctly cited all the sources you used, then you do not need to use a plagiarism checker before submitting your paper to your instructor.
 However, if you want to be sure that you didn’t forget to cite anything, then you can use a plagiarism checker yourself.